CSE2410-Team-Discord/engine/README.md

 # PlayCanvas WebGL Game Engine

+Currently being worked on by Team Discord from Florida Tech as part of the CSE2410 Intro Software Engineering class.

 PlayCanvas is an open-source game engine.
 It uses HTML5 and WebGL to run games and other interactive 3D content in all modern browsers without the need for a plugin.

 ## Project Showcase